open-company/open-company-slack-router/README.md

 ## Local Setup

 Prospective users of [Carrot](https://carrot.io/) should get started by going to [Carrot.io](https://carrot.io/).
-The following local setup is **for developers** wanting to work on the OpenCompany Slack Router Service.
+The following local setup is **for developers** wanting to work on the OpenCompany Slack Router service.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: